Translate this page

 Follow up

-Follow up 2-3 weeks after your appointment is essential to make sure the abortion has worked.
+It is essential to make sure the medical abortion has worked.

-• You will be given a special urine pregnancy test to use at home no earlier than 14 days after you have completed Step 1.
-You will also complete a self-assessment to ensure that the abortion has been successful and there are no complications.
-You have been provided with an instruction sheet to help with this.
+• If you didn’t have blood tests, we will post you a special urine pregnancy test to use at home.
+This should be done 14 to 21 days after taking Step 1.
+You’ll also complete a self-assessment at the same time to check that the abortion was successful and there are no complications.

 • If you need further assessment we may refer you for blood tests or an ultrasound, make an appointment for you at one of our clinics, if convenient, or ask you to see your local health practitioner.

-Do not travel overseas until you have confirmed your treatment is complete.
+Do not travel overseas until you have confirmed your treatment has been successful.

 Medical risks